CarMoreno/carmoreno/README.md

 Living in Cambridge, UK 🇬🇧 from 🇨🇴

 Working on/Interesed in:

-- :mag_right: Data Analysis.
+- 🧹 Clean Code.
 - 🛠️ ETL Processes.
+- :nut_and_bolt: Data Engineering.
 - 👨‍💻 Web development.
-- :nut_and_bolt: Data Engineering.
 - 🤹‍♂️ Python & Data Enthusiast.
 - 📫 How to reach me: carmoreno.jpg@gmail.com